Holiday Gems - Non Package Terms and Conditions

 If there is no local agent or representative, you must contact the supplier on the emergency number detailed on your accommodation/transfer voucher (if transfer related).
 If, at this point you remain dissatisfied with the outcome, you should immediately contact us on 01244 957 921 .
 If you fail to follow this procedure there will be less opportunity for the supplier(s) and/or ourselves to investigate and rectify your complaint.
 You should note that it is unreasonable to take no action whilst on holiday, but to then write a letter of complaint upon return.

 If you remain unhappy with the outcome, you must write to us within 28 days of your return from holiday giving your booking reference and full details of your complaint including any additional information supporting your complaint to Customer Liaison Department, Holiday Gems Ltd, Unit 14, Telford Court, Chestergates Business Park, Dunkirk, Chester or by email to firstname.lastname@example.org.
 Complaints must only be addressed from the Lead Passenger.
 If you fail to follow this simple complaints procedure (in resort and on your return home), we will have been deprived of the opportunity to investigate and rectify your complaint and this will affect your rights under your Contract and your right to any compensation you may have been entitled to will be affected as a result.

-As your agent, we will manage the complaint on your behalf and a letter of acknowledgment will be sent to you within 28 days of receiving your grievance.
-Following this, you should allow a further period of 60 days in order for us to make necessary investigations into the same.
-Should responses not be forthcoming from the supplier(s), or we remain dissatisfied with the response(s) we have received, we will inform you accordingly of any extra time that may be required in order to fully respond to you.
-Please note that this clause is only intended to benefit you, as we require full and detailed responses to any issues raised.
-This may be the case in peak occupancy season, when it becomes problematic for supplier(s) to respond within our normal and required timeframe.
+We will manage the complaint on your behalf and a letter/email of acknowledgment will be sent to you within 28 days of receiving your grievance following which you should allow a period of a further 60 days in order that we can make necessary investigations into the same.
+Please note that this clause is only intended to benefit you as we require full and detailed responses to any issues raised which, in peak occupancy season becomes problematic for supplier(s) to respond within our normal and required timeframe.

 34. BOOKING CONDITION AMENDMENTS AND RIGHT TO REFUSE TRAVEL ARRANGEMENTS